2024-2025 District Wide School Safety Plan

 Training, Drills, and Exercises

-• The District has established policies and procedures for annual multi-hazard school safety training for employees and students.
+– The District has established policies and procedures for annual multi-hazard school safety training for employees and students.
 This includes and annual review of the building level emergency guides and employee awareness training conducted by each principal and;

-The District shall conduct drills and other exercises to test and evaluate the effectiveness of the District’s Emergency Response Plan.
+The District will conduct drills and other exercises to test and evaluate the effectiveness of the District’s Emergency Response Plan.
 Each building principal will forward a schedule of planned emergency drills and fire drills to the District Superintendent by the beginning of each school year.
 Each principal will be required to complete a minimum number of student drills as follows:

 • Topics for training will include general security and safety measures, building security awareness, mental health awareness, violence and crisis prevention and intervention and reporting requirements and procedures including:- Required annual School Violence and Mental Health training